Jaro, Iloilo City: Architecture and historical landmarks

-Jaro has notable landmarks that attests to its heritage and affluent bygone eras.
-The sugar boom during the Spanish and early American colonial periods became a factor for old rich Jareño families to built abodes that became testament for it that still stands to this day.
+Jaro has notable landmarks that attest to its heritage and affluent bygone eras.
+The sugar boom during the Spanish and early American colonial periods became a factor for old rich Jareño families to build abodes that became testament to it that still stands to this day.
 Religion became a guiding force for Spanish Catholic missionaries to construct ecclesiastical buildings, including the Jaro Cathedral Campanario de Jaro, one of the few free-standing bell towers in the Philippine islands, and Jaro Cathedral.
 The Americans who brought Protestantism established the Central Philippine University which holds structures built during the American colonial era.

 A fine example of Spanish influence for and organized town center in Jaro is the Plaza Jaro (Jaro Square) which is bounded in all sides by government institutions, a church, schools and the archbishop's palace; a typical layout town plan and civic center found in all Spanish colonies and even in Spain.

 The Campanario de Jaro or Jaro Belfry which was built in 1744 by the Spaniards, is one of the few belfries in the country that stood apart from the church where it belonged.
-It has served both as a religious structure and as a military watch tower during the Spanish Colonial Period.
+It has served both as a religious structure and as a military watchtower during the Spanish Colonial Period.
 This three-storey tower, which stands 29 meters high, is currently made mainly of bricks and hewn limestone blocks and follows the Baroque-style architecture.
 The Campanario has suffered destruction from earthquakes that struck the region.
-The first among these was on July 17, 1787, wherein it has caused major damage in the structure.
+The first among these was on July 17, 1787, wherein it has caused major damage to the structure.
 It was later rebuilt in 1833 under the supervision of the Augustinian friar Fr.
 Jesse Alvarez.
 Another earthquake sometime between 1833 and 1881 however caused damages once again to the belfry, which was later restored by the first Bishop of Jaro Msgr.
 Mariano Cuartero in 1881.
 The latest was on January 25, 1948, which only suffered minor damages.
 This was restored by the Iloilo city government and with the supervision of the National Historical Commission of the Philippines (formerly National Historical Institute) in the 1990s.
 The Jaro Belfry was declared a National Historical Landmark in 1984.